albert752/Dynamic-Wallpaper/README.md

 # Dynamic-Wallpaper
-A simple script tha dynamicaly changes the wallaper according to the time inspired on Mac OS X Mohave.
+A simple script that dynamicaly changes the wallaper according to the time inspired on Mac OS X Mohave.

 ## Getting Started